Financial-Times/upp-provisioners/upp-factset-provisioner/README.md

 ## Manual Setup

 There are a few manual steps which need to be run after successful provisioning of a stack which can be found [here](https://docs.google.com/document/d/1GEu0HKSgdq38bPX7RqRyWSftHhwCoMe-iW8nErbqy7A/edit?usp=sharing).
-The factset loader application is automatically installed on the ec2 instance via user data however the actual setup of needs to be configured on the box itself.
+The installation and actual setup of the factset loader application needs to be done on the box itself.

 ## Decommissioning a cluster